Criminology and Criminal Justice, BA

-The Criminal Justice major provides a social scientific grounding to issues of crime and criminal justice.
-Students explore the nature of criminal behavior (deviance vs. conformity) and its causes, as well as society’s responses, through statistics-based research and focused coursework in subjects such as mental illness, law, substance abuse, immigration, criminology, and gender.
-The major also requires a six-credit internship that allow students to put theory into practice in real-world situations.
-The criminal justice major is approved by the Commonwealth’s Board of Higher Education for Quinn Bill benefits.
+The criminology and criminal justice major provides a social scientific grounding to issues of crime and criminal justice.
+Students explore the nature of criminal behavior (deviance vs. conformity) and its causes, as well as society’s responses, through statistics-based research and coursework in subjects such as mental illness, law, substance abuse, immigration, criminology, and gender.
+The major is approved by the Commonwealth’s Board of Higher Education for Quinn Bill benefits.

-Many graduates of the program move into graduate programs in criminology, forensic services, or dispute resolution.
-Other students progress into careers in fields such as law enforcement, legal services, corrections, and security consulting.
+Many graduates of the program pursue advanced degrees in criminology, forensic services, or dispute resolution.
+Other alumni progress into careers in fields such as law enforcement, legal services, corrections, and security consulting.